scorpiontx/STX-721_Data_Availability/README.md

         - Once completed, this script will create Extended Data Fig. 1A and Fig. 1C found in the main text.
         - Data from this script will be stored in the C-Helix_Transition_Data directory as simple text files.
         - Plots from this script will be stored in the plots directory.
+        - The REF_structures directory includes EGFR In- and Out-state structures used for alignments.
+Resid numbering in these structures have been modified to account for changes in resid numbering from insertion mutations.

     2.)
 Pocket_Volume_Calculation
         - Here there are two scripts Step1_pocket_vol_calc.ipynb and Step2_Plotting.ipynb